Golf Course Review of Woburn Golf Club (Marquess, Duke's & Duchess')

 Many also say it’s much tighter but, whilst it possibly is a little bit, I didn’t think this was too noticeable.
 That said it’s still a course where you must keep your ball in play!
 The greens are certainly smaller too and, with the exception of a couple, much flatter.

-The remainder of the course doesn’t quite live up to this early billing but there are many more fine holes to come, especially amongst the closing stretch.
+The remainder of the course, also a par 72, doesn’t quite live up to this early billing but there are many more fine holes to come, especially amongst the closing stretch.
 Indeed I was very impressed with the final third of the course which has a lovely mix of holes and requires both length and finesse.
 The 11th and 12th also work nicely together and whilst not stand-out holes play very well.

 The Duchess’ may live in the shadow of its more famous siblings, and is often regarded as the little sister of the group, but please don’t think this isn’t good quality golf for one minute.